mozilla/receiptverifier/README.md

 **onlog**: this is a function that will be called with log messages.
 The function is called like `verifier.onlog(level, message)`, with `level` one of the levels in `verifier.levels` (e.g., `verifier.level.INFO`).
 There is a logger included that sends messages to the console.
 Use `new mozmarket.receipts.Verifier({onlog: mozmarket.receipts.Verifier.consoleLogger})`

 **logLevel**: this is the level of messages to send to the logger function.
 E.g., `new mozmarket.receipts.Verifier({logLevel: "DEBUG", onlog: ...})`.
 To see the levels, look at `mozmarket.receipts.Verifier.levels`

+**requireSameOrigin**: this requires that the `iss` (issuer) is the same origin as the `verify` URL (where the receipt is verified).
+This defaults to false.
+If on, then marketplaces must have their issue and verifier on the same origin (meaning same domain, port, and scheme).

 ### Methods